-The theme of a number of these action points is the importance of unpredictable behaviours to jolt Boards out of the patterns of behaviour that can so easily stifle their creativity and entrepreneurial spirit.
-There is no area where this is more important than that of Board agendas!
+The theme of these action points is their unpredictability - and there is no area where this is more important than in relation to Board agendas!

-Some Boards have not changed the structure of their agendas for years and there is an utter predictability about them.
+Some Boards have not changed the structure of their agendas for years and there is an utter predictability about them, which does nothing for the creativity and entrepreneurial spirit of the Board.

 This is why it would be brilliant if the two of you, as Chair and CEO, could have a shared resolve to do something unpredictable in relation to each Board agenda.
+Just something unpredictable!

 For example:

-• This might sound silly, but you could put Any Other Business in the middle of the agenda.
+• This might sound silly, but you could put Any Other Business as an item in the middle of the agenda.